awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-install-plugin.md

 # \(Optional\) Install the Session Manager Plugin for the AWS CLI<a name="session-manager-working-with-install-plugin"></a>

-If you want to use the AWS CLI to start and terminate sessions that connect you to your managed instances, you must first install the Session Manager plugin on your local machine\.
+If you want to use the AWS CLI to start and end sessions that connect you to your managed instances, you must first install the Session Manager plugin on your local machine\.
 The plugin can be installed on supported versions of Microsoft Windows, macOS, Linux, and Ubuntu Server\.

 **Use the Latest Version of the Session Manager Plugin**
 The plugin is updated occasionally with enhanced functionality\.
 We recommend that you regularly ensure you are using the latest version of the plugin\.
 For more information, see [ Session Manager Plugin Latest Version and Release History](#plugin-version-history)\.